safinea-respiratory/safinea-RSVinea-ODE-RSV-model/README.md

 # RSVinea — ODE Model of RSV Transmission and Disease

+> **Work in progress — adult vaccination branch**
+> This branch is under active development and extends the model to incorporate adult vaccination.
+The code, parameters, and results here are **not yet validated** and should not be used for policy or clinical decisions.
+Please refer to the `main` branch for the current stable release.

 RSVinea is an age-structured, compartmental ordinary differential equation (ODE) model for simulating Respiratory Syncytial Virus (RSV) transmission and disease burden.
 It was developed as part of the [RespiCompass](https://github.com/european-modelling-hubs/RespiCompass) European respiratory virus modelling hub.
 The model is country-agnostic — each analysis is driven by a per-country configuration file — and ships with a worked example (`IE`).

 ---